petebuffon/launcher-ot-minecraft/README.md

-# minecraft-launcher-ot
+# launcher-ot-minecraft

-Other Linux version of the Minecraft Launcher for Minecraft: Java Edition installable via Snap.
+Other tarball launcher for Minecraft: Java Edition installable via Snap.
 Implemented using the core18 base and gnome-3-28 extension.

+*Not official Minecraft product.
+Not approved by or associated with Mojang.*